MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

     Map the **Tags**, **Text**, and **Id** columns from Excel to the respective columns in the table.

-1. Once you have mapped the columns select **Save changes** at the top-right to get back to the import step.
+1. Once you have mapped the columns, go back to the import step by selecting **Save changes** at the top-right.

    > [!div class="mx-imgBorder"]
    > ![Review the field mappings](media/map-columns.png "Review the field mappings")

-1. Once you see the **Mapping status** as successful, select **Import** in the upper-right corner to begin import process.
+1. Once you see the **Mapping status** as successful, begin the import process by selecting **Import** in the upper-right corner.

    > [!div class="mx-imgBorder"]
    > ![Begin the import process by selecting the Import button](media/select-import.png "Begin the import process by selecting the Import button")